abhi40308/typing_hacks/readme.md

 # Typing hacks
-Here are hacks to 2 major typing test websites: 10fastfingers and typeracer.
+Hacks to 2 major typing test websites: 10fastfingers and typeracer.

 **If you don't have chromedriver, get it [here](https://chromedriver.storage.googleapis.com/index.html?path=2.37/.)**